Portland Quarter Midget Racing Association By Laws

 Section 1.
 President (E.B.O.D.):

 The membership shall elect a club President.
 The President shall serve a one (1) year term.
 If the club is awarded a Grand National Race the President will serve a two (2) year term.
 The President will serve as chairperson over all meetings and conduct club business as the office may require.
 The President shall guide all activities of this club and be responsible for the growth and overall health of the club.
 The President and/or designee are responsible for initiating the annual racing schedule and will be approved by the general membership.
-The President or designee will handle all official PQMRA business and communication with Alpenrose dairy.
+The President or designee will handle all official PQMRA business and communication with Alpenrose dairy and QMA.

 Section 2.
 Vice President (E.B.O.D):